Skip to content

 We invite applications from students from all backgrounds, with a strong academic preparation in physics or a closely related discipline.
 We are looking for students who show excellence in their coursework, potential for future research accomplishments (generally shown through previous research experiences), developed research interests, a strong motivation for graduate study, a record of working hard and overcoming obstacles, and a good fit with UC Merced faculty research.
 Our PhD students come to Merced from our local area (Merced, Fresno), other parts of California and the US, and foreign countries such as Bangladesh, Switzerland, Cuba, Iran, China, India, Nepal, and Cyprus.

 See our graduate program online brochure, printable flyer, and our listing in the AIP GradSchoolShopper (and more extensive 2020 GradSchoolShopper profile).
-Look for UC Merced physics representatives at grad school fairs for events such as PhysCon, SACNAS, NSBPCUWiP (we hosted January 2023), and the APS March Meeting.
+Look for UC Merced physics representatives at grad school fairs for events such as PhysCon, SACNAS, NSBPCUWiP (we hosted January 2023), and the APS March Meeting (or Global Summit).

 Prospective graduate students are encouraged to contact individual faculty members to discuss their research interests and see whether they are taking new students; however, admission is not to a specific research group but to the PhD program as a whole.
 To receive general information about UC Merced graduate studies, you can submit your contact details here.